-The Rubiaceae Juss. comprises approximately 13 000 species (Bremer and Eriksson 2009; Rova et al. 2002; Koekemoer et al. 2014) across 660 genera and is classified into 42 tribes.
+The Rubiaceae Juss. are comprised of approximately 13 000 species (Rova et al. 2002; Bremer and Eriksson 2009; Koekemoer et al. 2014) across 660 genera and is classified into 42 tribes (Yang et al. 2016).
 As such, the family is recognized as the fourth-largest family of flowering plants (Soza and Olmstead 2010a; Delprete and Jardim 2012; Rydin et al. 2017).
-Rubiaceae is cosmopolitan in its distribution, concentrated in the tropical or subtropical and temperate regions (Bremer and Eriksson 2009).
+Rubiaceae are cosmopolitan in their distribution, concentrated in the tropical or subtropical and temperate regions (Bremer and Eriksson 2009).
 The family displays an enormous variation in habit and growth form, including trees, shrubs and herbs, with the majority of the species being woody, and less than 20% of the genera herbaceous (Sonder 1865; Karou et al. 2011).
 Several well known pharmaceutical and agricultural crops are recorded from Rubiaceae, such as Coffea canephora Pierre ex A.Froehner.
 (Robusta Coffee), Coffea arabica L. (Arabica Coffee) and Gardenia jasminoides Retz.
 (Cape Jasmine) (Puff 1982; Karou et al. 2011; Zhao and Zhou 2020) to name a few.

 Bremekamp (1954) recognized eight subfamilies based on testa structure, the occurrence of albumin in the seeds, presence or absent of raphides in the leaves, flowers, and fruit, and the ixoroid pollen mechanism (i.e., the pollen of protandrous flowers are discarded from the anthers onto the exterior of the swollen style before the flower is fully open and functional, and exposed for dispersal).
-Verdcourt (1958) reduced the number of subfamilies to only three (Rubioideae, Cinchonoideae and Guettardoideae) rejecting the pollen mechanism as a characteristic to recognize subfamilies, while noting the external hair type on the leaves and on the outer surface of the flowers.
-Robbrecht (1988) recognized four subfamilies (Rubioideae, Cinchonoideae,

-Guettardoideae and Antirheoideae) based on the number of ovules, the presence of raphides in the floral parts, stem, leaves, or fruit, the absence of an endosperm and the presence of stylar pollen presentation, indicating that the anatomical exotestal cells were imperfectly interpreted.
+Verdcourt (1958) reduced the number of subfamilies to only three (Rubioideae, Cinchonoideae and Guettardoideae) rejecting the pollen mechanism as a character to distinguish subfamilies, while noting the external hair type on the leaves and on the outer surface of the flowers as important characters.
+Robbrecht (1988) recognized four subfamilies (Rubioideae, Cinchonoideae, Guettardoideae and Antirheoideae) based on the number of ovules, the presence of raphides in the floral parts, stem, leaves, or fruit, the absence of an endosperm and the presence of stylar pollen presentation.
 In addition, this classification system included more tribes than those in Verdcourt's (1958) classification.
-Phylogenetic analyses of Bremer et al. (1995), based on rbcL sequence data, corresponded to three of the four subfamilies of the Rubiaceae (Robbrecht 1988), namely Cinchonoideae, Ixoroideae and Rubioideae, the fourth subfamily Antirheoideae received no support.
+Phylogenetic analyses of Bremer et al. (1995), based on rbcL sequence data, corroborated three of the four subfamilies of the Rubiaceae (Robbrecht 1988), namely Cinchonoideae, Ixoroideae and Rubioideae, the fourth subfamily Antirheoideae received no support.
 Robbrecht and Manen (2006), based on rbcL, rps16, trnL-trnF and atpB-rbcL, recognized two subfamilies, Cinchonoideae and Rubioideae.
-However, Bremer and Eriksson (2009) produced a highly resolved tree, based on five plastid regions (rbcL, trnT-F, rps16, atpBrbcL, ndhF), maintaining the division of the family into three subfamilies.
+However, Bremer and Eriksson (2009) produced a highly resolved tree, based on five plastid regions (rbcL, trnT-F, rps16, atpB-rbcL, ndhF), maintaining the division of the family into three subfamilies (Cinchonoideae, Ixoroideae and Rubioideae).
 This was also supported by Rydin et al. (2009a) when addressing deep divergences in the Rubiaceae family, utilising five plastid regions (rbcL, trnT-F, rps16 intron, atpB-rbcL spacer, ndhF) and the internal transcribed spacer of the nuclear ribosomal DNA (nrITS1, 5.8S, nrITS2).
-Wikström et al. (2015) and Rydin et al. (2017), in their results based on five plastid regions (rbcL, ndhF, matK, trnV, rps16, trnL-F) also maintained the current three subfamilies Cinchonoideae, Ixoroideae and Rubioideae.
+Wikström et al. (2015) and Rydin et al. (2017), in their results based on five plastid regions (rbcL, ndhF, matK, trnV, rps16, trnL-F) also maintained the current three subfamilies Cinchonoideae.
+Ixoroideae and Rubioideae.